hemilton95/hemilton95.github.io/README.md

 - Conducted literature reviews, and designed research methodologies for studies.

 ## ProjectsProjects
-### Prevalence of congenital heart diseases in the population-based studies and the hospital-based studies
+### Prevalence of congenital heart diseases (CHD) in the population-based studies and the hospital-based studies
+The study involved the determination of the prevalence and pattern of CHDs in a population and hospital-based setting.
+Meta-analysis was conducted to identify statistical significance with studies that have conflicting results.
+To develop a more correct estimate of effect magnitude. images/funnel_plot_hospital.png